Unipotent Representations and Quantum Induction: Perspectives

 \end{enumerate} $\Box$ \\ \\ Proof of Theorem \!~\ref{exi}: It suffices to prove that $\mc N_0(\mc O)$ is nonempty.
 We prove this by induction.
 The existence of $\pi(1)$ is trivial.
 The existence of $\mc N_0(\mc O(2))$ is established by Jian-Shu Li.
 Suppose that $k \geq 2$ and $\pi(k) \in \mc N(\mc O(k))$.
 If $G(k)$ orthogonal, from Theorem \!~\ref{nonvanishing}, $\mc N(\mc O(k+1))$ is nonempty.
 If $G(k)$ is metaplectic, from Theorem \!~\ref{non3}, $\pi(k+1)$ is not zero.
 Thus $\mc N_0(\mc O(k+1))$ is not empty. $\Box$

-\section{Perspectives}
+\chapter{Perspectives}

-In this paper, we only treat $O(p,q)$ and $Mp_{2n}(\mb R)$.
-Quantum induction for other classical group of type I can be defined similarly.
-Excluding the pair $(O(m, \mb C), Sp_{2n}(\mb C))$, the groups are connected and the metaplectic lift on these groups split.
-Thus the discussion on these groups should be considerably easier.
+In this paper, we only treat the group $O(p,q)$ and $Mp_{2n}(\mb R)$.
+With some modifications, quantum induction can be defined for

 We do not intend to work out the details here.
-Rather, we shall list some problems concerning quantum induction and unipotent representations for classical groups of type I. We will also point out problems in connection with representation theory and the theory of automorphic forms.
+Rather, we shall list some problems concerning quantum induction, unipotent representations and unitary dual.
 The main question is whether quantum induction can supplement parabolic induction (including complementary series) and cohomological induction (\!~\cite{k-v}) to produce a complete classification of $\Pi_u$, $\Pi_{auto}$ and $\Pi_{rama}$.
-In any case, this article should be viewed as a starting point for new development in that direction.
+In any case, this article should be viewed as a starting point for new development in that direction.\\ \\ Let us recall that unitary duals of the general linear groups $GL_n(\mathbb R)$, $GL_n(\mathbb C)$ and $GL_n(\mathbb H)$ were classified by D. Vogan in 1980's (\cite{vo86}).
+Later, the unitary duals of $O(n, \mathbb C)$ and $Sp_{2n}(\mathbb C)$ were classified by D. Barbasch (\cite{b89}).
+The following are the classical groups whose unitary dual is generally not classified:

+(except for ranks $1$ or $2$ cases).
+We shall now call all the classical groups that are not general linear groups, classical groups of type I. Classical groups of type I share one common feature---they are the isometry groups of certain sesquilinear forms over $\mathbb R$, $\mathbb C$ or the quaternions $\mathbb H$ (\cite{li891}.
+The main point here is that quantum induction can be defined for the classical groups for which the unitary dual is not classified.
+In what follows, we shall formulate our problems and conjectures mainly for $O(p,q)$ and $Mp_{2n}(\mb R)$ with the understanding that most of them can be formulated for type I classical groups like $U(p,q), Sp(p,q)$ and $O^*(2n)$.

-\subsection{Wave Front Sets of $\mc N(\mc O)$}
+\section{Wave Front Sets of $\mc N(\mc O)$}

 Wave front sets under Howe's local theta correspondence are discussed in detail in \!~\cite{pr00}.
 There are still open questions which need to be answered.
 For the unipotent representations in $\mc N(\mc O)$, we have showed that their associated varieties are the complexification of $cl(\mc O)$.
 Now one may speculate that $cl(\mc O)$ is the wave from set of $\pi \in \mc N(\mc O)$.
 This is far from the case.
 In fact, there are irreducible representations in $\mc N(\mc O)$ such that $WF(\pi) \neq cl(\mc O)$ as demonstrated by Theorem \!~\ref{twocom}.
 What should be true is that $\mc O \subseteq WF(\pi)$.
 We fall short of proving it. \begin{conj}~ For every $\pi \in \mc N(\mc O)$, $\mc O \subseteq WF(\pi)$. \end{conj} Let me give some hint on how one may proceed.
 Przebinda started a program attempting to obtain the Harish-Chandra character of $\theta_s(\pi)$ from the Harish-Chandra character of $\pi$.
 If his program works in our situation, we will have a confirmation of this conjecture.
 Let me point out a critical step. \begin{conj} Let $\pi \in R_{s}(MG_1, MG_2)$.
 Then